-Whether you are looking at the latest issue of your favorite guitar magazine, or whether you are surfing the internet on one of the bazillion guitar tab sites.
+Whether you are looking at the latest issue of your favorite guitar magazine or whether you are surfing the internet on one of the bazillion guitar tab sites.

-Before long you’re going to come across a host of various diagrams that will look something like the one below:
+Before long, you’re going to come across a host of various diagrams that will look something like the one below:

-Seems kind of crazy, right?
+It seems crazy, right?
 It’s not, really.
 We’ll do a quick breakdown of all the components, and you’ll quickly see how easy it is to understand how it works.

 The top portion is typical sheet music.
 Don’t fear it, though!
 You don’t have to understand how to read it to use tab.
 It’s not uncommon to see it here, and it really is an excellent reference to the actual tab.

 One difference that tab has compared to sheet music is that there are many numbers instead of dots.
 That’s how you know where you put your fingers on a particular string to play a specific note (or notes…more on that to follow).
 In our example above, you’ll see that the first two numbers (5 and 8) are on the bottom line.
-That means you play two notes, one right after the other – first you play the note on the 5th fret of the low E string, then you play the note on the 8th fret of the same string.
+That means you play two notes, one right after the other – first, you play the note on the 5th fret of the low E string, then play the note on the 8th fret of the same string.